y1hy11/y1hy11.github.io/README.md

-hi
+🖐hi
-this is my first web site by github pages made by me as a front end dev "beginner" with html and css this is a portfolio site about me and with my knowledge thank you!!!!
+This is my first website, created using GitHub Pages.
+I built it as a front-end development beginner using HTML and CSS.
+It's a portfolio site about me and showcases my knowledge.
+🤝thank you!!!!